KBismark/noscdb/README.md

 There's never been any database system that gives you more control over **everything** except NoscDB.
 NoscDB is very simple to understand and to modify the whole database system to meet your needs.

 # Simple and easy to learn
-The NoscDB project was started by [Yamoah Bismark](https:github.com/KBismark), when he began to learn nodejs so it's very begginer friendly to both nodejs developers and non nodejs developers.
+The NoscDB project was started by a nodejs beginner so it's very beginner friendly to both nodejs developers and non-nodejs developers.
 It is also entirely written in javascript and runs in Javascript-Nodejs environment so even if you have less knowledge in nodejs, NoscDB will be so easy for you to learn.
 Again, it uses self-explained method names like `getRow`, `updateRow`, etc, which makes codes very easy to read and follow.

 # Scale in any direction